antelle/node-secure-enclave/README.md

 Development:
 - the app must be codesigned
 - provisioning profile, see [below](#library-development)
-- Xcode and command-line tools
+- Xcode with command-line tools
+- `clang-format`
 - it's strongly recommended to [lock down your Electron](#evil-electron-features)

 ## API